mongodb/specifications/source/unified-test-format/unified-test-format.rst

     Test files SHOULD NOT use this option unless one or more command monitoring events are specified in `observeEvents <entity_client_observeEvents_>`_.

-  - ``storeEventsAsEntities``: Optional map of entity names to an an array of event names.
+  - ``storeEventsAsEntities``: Optional map of entity names to an array of event names.

     For each entity name, the test runner MUST create the respective entity